NBME Subject Examinations

 Testing at Prometric centers requires some more advance planning to allow students sufficient time to schedule testing appointments.
 When ordering the examinations on line, schools must set a 7-14 day testing window and populate a test administration roster which includes students’ email addresses.
 The NBME then emails the students with a URL to access a web page for retrieval of their scheduling permits.

 For more details on how the process works, including fees and how to arrange for test accommodations, see Administration of NBME Subject Examinations at Prometric Test Centers.
-Note: Fees for the extra-time forms of the Comprehensive Clinical Science Examination were incorrectly stated in our original posting.
-This document now shows the correct pricing.
-Direct questions to firstname.lastname@example.org.
+If you have additional questions, you may contact us at email@example.com.